riaf-red/riaf-red.github.io/pages/about.md

 ## About the Collection

-This site is a collection of resources gathered by the Red Interamericana Anti Femicida organization, an organic collaborative of activists, academics, survivors, and families of victims of femicide across the western hemisphere.
+This site is a collection of resources gathered by the Red Interamericana Anti Femicida, an organic collaborative of activists, academics, survivors, and families of victims of femicide across the western hemisphere.

+## What is Femicide?

+Text goes here.

+## What is the Red Interamericana Anti Femicida?

+Text goes here.